-More and more chips will be required for the next several years, given the, Asaduzzaman said.
-Currently, the U.S. produces about 12% of the chips--the majority are produced by TSMC in Taiwan and Samsung in South Korea, he said.
-"If Intel and TSMC can't build new facilities in less than two years, then I predict this crisis will last at least three years," he said.
+More and more chips will be required for the next several years, given the massive rise in demand for chip-dependent technologies, Asaduzzaman said.
+Currently, the U.S. produces about 12% of the chips–the majority are produced by TSMC in Taiwan and Samsung in South Korea, he said.
+“If Intel and TSMC can’t build new facilities in less than two years, then I predict this crisis will last at least three years,” he said.

 Another issue is the complexity of increasing production, he said.
 Chip production requires the development of intricate, sensitive and enormously expensive factories, Asaduzzaman said.
 “It’s simply not possible that one hires more people and immediately production will go up,” he said.
 “Chip production needs highly skilled professionals and highly sophisticated manufacturing facilities.”

 Although it is very important to shift more production to the U.S., there are challenges in doing so, Asaduzzaman said.
 “Currently the number of semiconductor fabrication foundries in the U.S. is not adequate.
 If we help overseas-based companies to build factories here, that will be good.
 But we definitely don’t want to send all our technology production overseas and then have no control.
 That will be a big mistake.”

 However, one ray of hope is that policy provisions may encourage domestic production of semiconductors, Asaduzzaman said.
 “For instance, regulations could require U.S. companies that buy semiconductors to purchase a certain percentage from domestic producers.
 Industries have to use locally produced chips to make sure that local chip industries can sustain.”